Emma de Broughe: Cricket

+Emma de Broughe plays for Sturt Cricket Club in SACA's Statewide Super 1st Grade competition.
+In the Women's National Cricket League (WNCL), De Broughe represents the South Australian Scorpions.
+She was first signed to the team in 2019 following standout performances in state competition and on the national stage.

+In January 2024, de Broughe was named as the Betty Wilson Young Cricketer of the Year at the 2024 Australian Cricket Awards.

 Hockey

 Domestic career

 In Hockey Australia's domestic competitions, Emma de Broughe represents her home state, South Australia (SA).

 AHL and Hockey One

 In 2018, De Broughe made her debut in the Australian Hockey League (AHL) for the SA Suns.
 Following the overhaul of the AHL, Hockey Australia subsequently introduced of a new domestic league, the Sultana Bran Hockey One League.
 De Broughe made her debut for SA's new representative team, the Adelaide Fire, in season one of the new league in 2019.

 International career

 Emma de Broughe first represented Australia at an FIH sanctioned event in 2018, during a qualifier for the 2018 Youth Olympic Games.

 Under–21

 De Broughe made her debut for the Australia U–21, the Jillaroos, during a 2019 Tri–Nations Tournament in Canberra.

 Following her debut in 2019, De Broughe represented the team again in 2020 during a four match test–series against Japan in Canberra.